top of page

 “I can do that.”
 He straightened.
 “Just try not to break so many chairs this time, will ya?”

-Felix leaned over the bar, reached down, and when he turned back to Lucas, he was holding his trusty Louisville slugger.
+Felix reached over the bar, and when he turned back to Lucas, he was holding his trusty Louisville slugger.
 “I’ve got yer back, mate.”

 He stumbled into Ignacio and bumped his arm.
 As expected, the big guy was not happy that his brand-new beer was dumped down the front of him.